Radwanbaba13/MovieRecommenderSystem/README.md

 - Timestamp: Date of the rating (date)

 ## Research Questions
+We would like to take this opportunity to learn more about how Big Data applies in the real commercial world, as streaming and e-commerce have become a big point in sales and revenue for many different industries, we would like to gain hands-on experience on a project that uses similar techniques used in the real world.

 The project aims to address the following research questions:
 1. How to build a movie recommendation system using past user ratings?
 2. Which movie feature would be the most optimal to increase the effectiveness of recommendations?